International Finance Short Courses

 Why choose the International Finance short course?

-Offering maximum flexibility and academic excellence combined with practical skill transfer, our International Finance short course programme is delivered over 10 weeks from our Central London campus.
+The course offers you the opportunity to learn whilst maintaining your daytime employment, combined with academic excellence and practical skill transfer.
+Our International Finance short course programme is delivered over 10 weeks from our Central London campus.

 Dr Permjit Singh is a qualified corporate treasurer and has held various positions in treasury management for financial services companies, including Head of Treasury.
 Permjit has a degree in biochemistry from Warwick University and a PhD in finance from Reading University.
 He has devised, prepared and taught corporate finance courses at various universities and business schools, and is currently a visiting lecturer at City, University of London and a Treasury Consultant.